Sojourner Project, Inc.

 Impact and Programs

-Community or Constituency Served Adults and youth victimized by domestic, violence, sexual assault and elder abuse.
+Community or Constituency Served Sojourner serves victims of domestic violence, dating violence, sexual assault and elder abuse.

 Reports & Finances